Pop Across the Pond: Girls Weekend in London, England

 Portobello Market

-Continue down Bayswater Road for 12 minutes and turn right onto Pembridge Road to scour for antique treasures as this street forks left to become Portobello Road Market.
+Continue down Bayswater Road for 12 minutes and turn right onto Pembridge Road to scour for antique treasures as this street forks left becoming Portobello Road Market.
 A mile of hustle, haggle, color, and energy, this iconic street market is really a combination of several markets in one, offering cooked meals, fruit and veggies, fashion and clothing, bric-a-brac, arcade, and antique vendors on various days of the week.

 Pro Tip: